flype44/VControl/DOCUMENTATION.md

 This command change the Vampire `FastIDE` mode for faster-than-legacy `IDE` devices reads.

-CAUTION: NO WARRANTY IS PROVIDED.
+NO WARRANTY IS PROVIDED.
 USE AT YOUR OWN RISK.
+NO WARRANTY IS PROVIDED.
+USE AT YOUR OWN RISK.
+NO WARRANTY IS PROVIDED.
+USE AT YOUR OWN RISK.

 **INPUT :**

-* IDESPEED=0 → PIO Mode 0: For very old hard disks and CD/DVD drives.
+* IDESPEED=0 : PIO `Mode 0` → Very old hard disks and CD/DVD drives.
 Default at boot.
-* IDESPEED=1 → PIO Mode 4: For most hard disks and CD/DVD drives, and for very old CompactFlash cards.
+* IDESPEED=1 : PIO `Mode 4` → Most hard disks and CD/DVD drives, and for very old CompactFlash cards.
-* IDESPEED=2 → PIO Mode 5: For most CompactFlash cards.
+* IDESPEED=2 : PIO `Mode 5` → Most CompactFlash cards.
-* IDESPEED=3 → PIO Mode 6: For fast CompactFlash cards.
+* IDESPEED=3 : PIO `Mode 6` → Fast CompactFlash cards.

 **OUTPUT :**